taikedz/bash-builder/README.md

 }
 ```

 which will add a trap on the declared signals.
+While running bash, run `trap -l` for a list of signals, and `help trap` for additional bash-specific signals.

-Note that trap/event functions do not take arguments.
+Note that trap functions do not take arguments.

 ### `bbrun`